27 Feb Keyhole Laparoscopic Procedure for Prevention of GDV (Bloat)

 What is GDV?

 Gastric Dilatation Volvulus Complex, more commonly known as ‘bloat’, is a life-threatening condition.
 Even if veterinary attention is sought immediately, up to 45% of animals die despite treatment.
 Without treatment, it is invariably fatal.
 Simply put – the stomach twists and rapidly fills with gas and fluid.
 As the stomach enlarges it compresses many major blood vessels in the abdomen, cutting off the blood supply to vital organs and sending the animal into severe shock.
 Treatment consists of stabilizing the animal and performing emergency surgery, followed by several days in hospital if successful.
-As well as having a high mortality rate, GDV is notoriously expensive to treat with many owners facing veterinary bills in excess of $10,000.
+As well as having a high mortality rate, GDV is notoriously expensive to treat with many owners facing large veterinary bills.

 What causes the stomach to twist?

 The simple answer is that we don’t know, however, several possible risk factors have been identified.
 Being aware of the below factors is useful, however, the only way to eliminate the risk entirely is through a surgical procedure called gastropexy.

 Large/Giant breed dogs are at higher risk, however, GDV has been reported in most small breeds, and even in cats.
 A list of high-risk breeds is below.

 o Great Dane